tkbadamdorj/simple-gpu-scheduler/README.md

 Models are pre-assigned to GPUs and models on each GPU are run sequentially.
 If there are 9 models to try out, and we have three GPUs, each GPU is assigned three models.
 All three GPUs will start training the first models they were assigned.
 Once a GPU finishes training a model, it will start training the next model it was assigned.

+## Advantages

+- Automates hyperparameter search
+- Automatically picks free GPUs with option to leave some free
+- Works for any train.py file that allows hyperparameter specification using command line arguments (see demo)
+- Both grid search and random search available

+## Disadvantages

+- If model training times are very different simple scheduling is not efficient e.g. if GPU 0 is assigned three models that take a long time to train, while GPU 1 is assigned three models that are smaller, GPU 1 may finish very quickly, while GPU 0 marches on.

 ## Install

 Download the package.